MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-domains-sharing.md

 - ODB150
 - MET150
 ms.assetid: 5d7589cd-0997-4a00-a2ba-2320ec49c4e9
-description: "Manage external access to your Office 365 tenant for OneDrive for Business and SharePoint Online Extranet B2B (Business-to-Business) sites by using the Allow List or Deny List feature to restrict access to specific email domains.  "
+description: "Manage external access to your organization for OneDrive for Business and SharePoint Online Extranet B2B (Business-to-Business) sites by using the Allow List or Deny List feature to restrict access to specific email domains.  "
 ---

 # Restricted domains sharing in SharePoint Online and OneDrive for Business